 - It will also give you the chance to meet key members of staff who are closely involved with Study Abroad, Erasmus and International Exchange students.

 - We also have a Peer Guide scheme.
-Under this scheme, you will be matched with a Royal Holloway student who has just returned from a year abroad and who therefore understands the difficulties you may be experiencing.
+Under this scheme, you can request to be matched with a Royal Holloway student from a department where you are studying.
+They can provide an informal, non-academic and non-judgmental level of support and advice about being a student at Royal Holloway.

 - You’ll enjoy a great deal of personal freedom during your time at Royal Holloway but if you need help with a physical or mental health issue, support is at hand.
 Services include counselling, physiotherapy and psychiatry.